Last Updated on November 13, 2022 by Paul Guzman

 It is considered an annual plant and most folks will toss them out after it stops blooming normally around late January.

 The stems of the Poinsettia plant break off easily and a white milky substance will ooze out.
 It is a mild irritant to pets but is not considered to be poisonous.

-Do not place them outdoors when temperatures get below 40° degrees f.
-You can place them outdoors during the spring, summer and fall seasons but make you place them with morning sun and afternoon shade.
+Do not place them outdoors when temperatures get below 40° degrees F. You can place them outdoors during the spring, summer, and fall seasons but make sure you place them with morning sun and afternoon shade.

 The bright Red Poinsettia

-You can also place them throughout the home during the holiday seasons for some great Christmas color.
+The red poinsettia is the most common and they seem to last much longer than the other varieties.
+You can also place them throughout the home during the holiday season for some great Christmas colors.
 They will thrive even in medium to low light.